 This functionality applies to non-roaming and roaming scenarios.
 In non-roaming scenarios the NF service consumer corresponds to the AMF, and in the roaming scenario the NF service consumer corresponds to the V-PCF or the AMF.

-When the "SLAMUP" feature is supported, the PCF may provide the NF service consumer with the charging function information for the UE, i.e. the CHF address(es), and if available, the associated CHF instance ID(s) and CHF set ID(s), during the UE Policy Association establishment based on the operator policy.
+When the "SLAMUP" feature is supported, the PCF may provide the NF service consumer with the charging address related information for the UE, i.e. the CHF address(es), and if available, the associated CHF instance ID(s) and CHF set ID(s), during the UE Policy Association establishment based on the operator policy.

-If the "CHFGroup" feature is supported, the PCF may provide the CHF group ID as part of the charging function information for the UE.
+If the "CHFGroup" feature is supported, the PCF may provide the CHF group ID, encoded within the "chfGroupID" for the UE.

-The (H-)PCF may retrieve the charging function information as described in 3GPP TS 29.512 [31], clause 4.2.2.3.1.
+The (H-)PCF may retrieve the charging address related information and may also retrieve the CHF group ID as described in 3GPP TS 29.512 [31], clause 4.2.2.3.1.